Testing for >1000 conditions using your DNA

 Breast Cancer

 Thousands in the UK carry an inherited risk for the most common cancer in women.
-Personalised genetic testing, expert counselling, and breast cancer screening in UK can help you act early.
+Personalised genetic testing, expert counselling, and breast cancer risk screening in UK can help you act early.

 Genes Tested: